StrangeQwarq/quest64-crowd-control/README.md

 ## Stability
 While there are currently no known crashing issues, Quest 64 is particularly sensitive to this sort of memory manipulation.
 I recommend making a save state periodically (every 20 minutes or so) just in case.

+## Thanks
+A huge thanks to everyone in the Quest 64 community discord server for helping get this pack to its current state.
+Special thanks to Mallos31 and Landmine36 for tons of info on memory locations and how the game works, and also BingChang for testing and pointing out potential crashes.